pentasoft/s3-static-uploader/README.md

 S3 static uploader is a Maven plugin for uploading static content to AWS S3.
 A Java web application layout is not required.

-This plugin is a rewrite of S3 WebCache Maven Plugin (https://github.com/aro1976/aws-parent).
+Our plugin is inspired in S3 WebCache Maven Plugin (https://github.com/aro1976/aws-parent).
 Our use case is different from the one used by their plugin, as we were looking for an automated way to deploy a static site to AWS S3 from a maven build.
-We're not using S3's mini web server, so all of our resources should be uploaded without any transformation in there names or layout structure.
+We're not using S3's mini web server, so all of our resources should be uploaded without any transformation in their names or layout structure.

 The plugin will replicate the directory structure in S3, prefixing file names with directories above it, starting in the configured input directory.